-For example, suppose that a table consists of 150000 rows then we can create any number of partitions say 10 partitions on that table, so that each partition will contain 15000 rows.
+For example, suppose a table consists of 150000 rows; then we can create any number of partitions, say ten, on that table, so each partition will contain 15000 rows.
 Horizontal partitioning reduces the number of rows to be managed while performing any database operation on that table.
 Horizontal partitioning is further classified depending on the type of key used for partitioning.

 2. Vertical Partitioning

-Vertical partitioning deals with the separation of the columns instead of rows.
-Hence the resulting partitions will contain the same number of rows as they were previously in the original table but the number of columns will be reduced.
-This works similarly to normalization but vertical partitioning implements certain concepts that are even more advanced than normalization.
+Vertical partitioning deals with the separation of columns instead of rows.
+Hence the resulting partitions will contain the same number of rows as in the original table, but the number of columns will be reduced.
+This works similarly to normalization, but vertical partitioning implements certain concepts that are even more advanced than normalization.

 Techniques of Partitioning